 What is a visit to Old Montreal, a city full of religious history, without stopping by one of its majestic churches?
 Today’s artists have even given them an all new cultural significance…

 Have you ever heard Leonard Cohen’s song Suzanne?
 When Cohen sings “And the sun pours down like honey/On our lady of the harbour,” he’s talking about the Montreal sun shining down on Notre-Dame-de-Bon-Secours chapel’s rooftop statue, on the banks of the St. Lawrence River.
-You can come get a firsthand experience of Suzanne’s shenanigans here as the gorgeous Chapel interior is open to visitors, and then climb the stairs to the top of the tower for an amazing view and to pretend that you, too, are a lady of the harbour.
+You can come get a firsthand experience of Suzanne’s shenanigans, take an audio tour of the Marguerite Bourgeoys Museum and connect with Montreal’s past on the archeological site.

 We know you’re going to need a foot rub after all that walking.

 Bota Bota is a ferry-turned-spa and the perfect place to unwind with its Old Montreal backdrop and peaceful setting on the water.
-Its five decks have every luxurious treatment you could want including: 2 saunas, a eucalyptus steam bath, gardens, outdoor whirlpool baths, massage stations, a relaxation area, and even a restaurant… all of them accompanied by gorgeous waterfront views!
+Its five decks have every luxurious treatment you could want including: 2 saunas, a eucalyptus steam bath, gardens, outdoor hot tubs, massage stations, a relaxation area, and even a restaurant… all of them accompanied by gorgeous waterfront views!

-Perk up with a fresh cup of coffee and rest your weary legs at these darling café spots, nestled into the beautiful architecture of the area.
+Perk up with a hot cup of coffee and hide away from the elements at these darling café spots, nestled into the beautiful architecture of the area.